It started with a butterfly.

 So that’s what we did.
 We showed up for DSF meetings, fundraisers, and events with no agenda other than to listen and learn.
 With the DSF, we confirmed unmet needs that were brought to light by listening and shared ideas on how we might offer our support.

 One significant unmet need focused on the experiences and emotions of well siblings in rare epilepsy families.
-The VIP Sibling Project began with Zogenix collaborating with the DSF and LGSF communities and others to conduct the Sibling Voices Survey, a research study designed to evaluate the impact of growing up with a siblings who has a rare epilepsy.
+The VIP Sibling Project began with Zogenix collaborating with the DSF and LGSF communities and others to conduct the Sibling Voices Survey, a research study designed to evaluate the impact of growing up with a sibling who has a rare epilepsy.
 The survey’s findings led to poster presentations to the clinician and scientific community and to its 2020 publication in Epilepsy & Behavior.*

 The Sibling Voices Survey validated what we learned from listening to families.
 Now it was time to do something about it.